kubesphere-retired/docs.kubesphere.io/content/v2.1/en/quick-start/ingress-demo.md

 ## Prerequisites

-You've completed all steps in [Getting Started with Multi-tenant Management](../admin-quick-start.md).
+You have completed all steps in [Getting Started with Multi-tenant Management](../admin-quick-start) including [enabling gateway](../admin-quick-start#set-gateway).

 ## Estimated Time